dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

   [config]
   VALID_END = {now?fmt=%Y%m%d%H}

-then the value of :term:`VALID_END` will be set to 2019042608.
-You can also use {today} to substitute the current YYYYMMDD, i.e. 20190426.
-You cannot change the formatting for the 'today' keyword.
+then the value of :term:`VALID_END` will be set to 2019042608. {today} can also be used to substitute the current YYYYMMDD, i.e. 20190426.
+The formatting for the 'today' keyword cannot be changed..

 Shift Keyword
 """""""""""""

-You can use the 'shift' keyword to shift the current time by any number of seconds.
+The 'shift' keyword can be used to shift the current time by any number of seconds.
 For example, if the METplus Wrappers are run at the same clock time with::